January 20, 2023•Updated on January 20, 2023

 Data privacy and security are issues any organization needs to take seriously.
 At minimum, here are some high-level strategies data leaders can employ:

-• Establish protocols and systems for monitoring changes made to data so that any modifications made are traceable back to their source
+Establish protocols and systems like file integrity monitoring (FIM) for monitoring changes made to data so that any modifications made are traceable back to their source

 Why is data integrity so important?
 Each component of data integrity protects against various issues.
 Ensuring teams are acting on accurate and reliable data can save time and improve costs of campaigns and outreach.
 Fixing data quality issues can avert delays or downtime.
 And solid data governance can ensure quick action when there are data access or privacy issues.